On Friday 3 October 1952, Britain successfully detonated her first atomic bomb on the Monte Bello Islands, off the northwest coast of Australia.

 This blog explores some of the places associated with this extraordinary story of scientific and industrial endeavour.

-Not long after the end of the Second World War (1939-1945), in January 1947, a small and secretive cabinet committee took the decision that Britain should develop an atomic bomb.
+Not long after the end of the Second World War (1939 to 1945), in January 1947, a small and secretive cabinet committee took the decision that Britain should develop an atomic bomb.
 At the time in which Britain’s overseas influence was in decline such a weapon offered a seat at the top table of international politics and the ultimate deterrent against an atomic attack on the United Kingdom.

 The immediate challenge was then to create and harness the necessary specialised electronics, explosives, and nuclear materials.
 The bomb project was able to draw on expertise that had been developed during the war, as well as on an existing complex network of government defence research establishments and munitions works.